Jeznar/GitRepo/Spells/2nd_Level/README.md

 ### Enlarge/Reduce

 This spell uses an OnUse ItemMacro to pop a dialog and ask if the target wants to make a save.
 An acceptance of the effect or a failed save the effect is applied and the token size is adjusted in the scene.
-WHen the spell expires, the size returns to normal -- or at least it should. ;-)
+When the spell expires, the size returns to normal -- or at least it should. ;-)

 ![enlarge-reduce](Enlarge_Reduce/Enlarge-Reduce.gif)